samuel625pere/cs50/README.md

 ### Tools used

+The application was edited using visual studio code with the help of the windows WSL using ubuntu and the linux distro.

 The language used for the scripts was python, alongside the [Flask](https://flask.palletsprojects.com/en/latest/) library, as a framework for a webserver, the pages were designed using bootstrap 5 for the looks and flask's compatibity with jinja to streamline looks and display the data, the database was made in sqlite3 and was connected to it by the python sqlite3 library throughout the application.
+The bleach library was used to sanitize any code with probable malicious application.

+As for non code tools: the favicon was picked from icons8, and the grumpy cat meme was sourced from imgur and generated using [memegen](https://github.com/jacebrowning/memegen) api.

 ### handler.py